 Spread Awareness: Share information about Hawaiian monk seals with friends and family to encourage responsible tourism and environmental stewardship.

 Practice Responsible Snorkeling and Boating: Always follow safe wildlife guidelines.
-If you see a monk seal that is tangled or hurt, let local officials know.
+If you see a monk seal that is entangled or injured, notify local officials.
+Our eco-friendly snorkeling tips cover simple habits that protect reefs and wildlife (including giving animals space, not feeding fish, and keeping fins off coral).

 Be a Responsible Tourist: Follow the viewing guidelines, maintain a respectful distance, and never disturb a resting seal.